nyreehinton/content-ops-starter/content/pages/blog/technical-analysis.md

     flexDirection: row
     textAlign: left
 ---
-<div style="text-align: center">## Data Sources, Equations, and Findings</div>

-With the theoretical foundation established regarding Tesla’s software-driven odometer calculations, the next step focuses on quantifying discrepancies between Tesla’s energy-based odometer system and real-world mileage measurements.
+<div style="text-align: left">With the theoretical foundation established regarding Tesla’s software-driven odometer calculations, the next step focuses on quantifying discrepancies between Tesla’s energy-based odometer system and real-world mileage measurements.</div>

 The subject of this analysis is a 2020 Tesla Model Y Long Range, purchased in December 2022.
 The vehicle features an 82-kWh battery pack with an EPA-estimated range of 326 miles (at 265 Wh/mile efficiency).